datacite/schema-docs/docs/properties/overview.rst

 Throughout this document, a naming convention has been used for all properties and sub-properties as
 follows:
-- properties begin with a capital letter
+- properties begin with a capital letter (e.g., `Creator`)
-- sub-properties begin with a lower case letter.
+- sub-properties begin with a lower case letter (e.g., `creatorName`)
+- attributes begin with a lower case letter (e.g., `nameType`)

 If the name is a compound of more than one word, subsequent words begin with capital letters. [#f1]_

 Each property is numbered.
 The major properties are numbered 1-21.

-In the XML schema, sub-properties can be either elements or attributes.
-These are indicated using numbers and letters:
+In the XML schema, properties are elements and can have sub-properties (sub-elements).
+Both properties and sub-properties can have attributes.
+Elements and attributes are indicated using numbers and letters:

-* numbers indicate *sub-elements*
+* numbers indicate *elements* and *sub-elements* (e.g., 2.
+Creator, 2.1 creatorName)
-* letters indicate *attributes*
+* letters indicate *attributes* (e.g., 2.1.a nameType)

 “Occurrences" indicates cardinality/quantity constraints for the properties as follows: